chriscareycode/cosmic-unicorn/README.md

 Here are the instructions for running this without needing to manually build the project

--  Download the latest from the GitHub releases.
-TODO: link to releases here [http://localhost:3069](http://localhost:3069)
+-  Download the latest from the GitHub releases. [https://github.com/chriscareycode/cosmic-paint-react/releases](https://github.com/chriscareycode/cosmic-paint-react/releases) .
+You only need the cosmic-paint-react-v0.0.0 file, not the source code files.

-- Extract the files.
+- Extract the file.

 - Copy `emoji_paint/config-unicorns.example.json` to `emoji_paint/config-unicorns.json`